hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.9.6: Fixed notifications in the Gutenberg editor.
+* 1.9.7: Added a popup to specify the reason for deactivation.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==

+= 1.9.7 =
+= Updated: 27.11.2024 =
+* **Added:** A popup to specify the reason for deactivation.
+* **Added:** Support and Rate links on the plugins page.

 = 1.9.6 =
 = Updated: 21.11.2024 =